Travelling with babies and toddlers can be a daunting experience, especially when thinking about how to manage their sleep.

 When travelling with kids, sunlight is a useful tool in helping us all adjust to the new time zone.
 Light is the most powerful time cue our bodies have.

 Try to plan meals and socialising around the new time zone as well, and get an hour or two of fresh air in the early afternoon.

 Make sure you do just the opposite when evening rolls around.

 Use blackout blinds, and keep light to a minimum a couple of hours before you want your baby to go to bed.

 This will help stimulate melatonin production, making him sleepier.

-download my free bedtime guide: 5 steps to a better night’s sleep.
+You can also download my free bedtime guide: 5 steps to a better night’s sleep for more sleep advice.